 Travel Norway by Train: A traveler’s guide to Norway train travel, including an overview of Norway rail pass options, including the Eurail Norway pass and the Interrail Norway Pass.
 Also includes itineraries, including the best train trips in Norway

 Disclosure: This website contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, purchase your Eurail train pass, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, purchase your Eurail train pass, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.
 Please note, Rail Europe provided us with complimentary rail passes for this trip.

 If you’re planning a trip to Norway, we invite you to join our Facebook group dedicated to travel in Scandinavia/the Nordics.
 It’s a great place to ask questions and get help and advice from Scandinavia and Nordics travel experts!!